jrmmendes/modern-ts/README.md

 $ yarn install
 ```

-Once all dependencies were installed, create a `.env` file based on `.env.base`
+Once all dependencies were installed, create a `.env` file based on the `.env.base`
 provided.

 Finally, start the development server: